A group of earthquakes is shaking Taiwan after a strong earthquake killed 13 people earlier this month - ExBulletin

 A group of earthquakes is shaking Taiwan after a strong earthquake killed 13 people earlier this month

-A group of earthquakes struck Taiwan, the strongest measuring 6.1, according to the US Geological Survey.
-There was no immediate information about damage or casualties.
+TAIPEI, Taiwan (AP) — A group of earthquakes struck the island republic of Taiwan early Tuesday, the strongest measuring 6.1, according to the U.S. Geological Survey.

 In 1999, a 7.7-magnitude earthquake in Taiwan killed 2,400 people.